 The Bachelor star met the single mom during his second shot at love on Season 15.
-With her emotional backstory and Southern belle charm, the blonde beauty won over Brad — and the rest of America — and they got engaged in the 2011-airing finale.
+With her emotional backstory and Southern belle charm, the blonde beauty won over Brad — and the rest of America — and they got engaged in the 2011 finale.
 Yet, months later, they ended their engagement, leaving fans to wonder what really happened between these two.
 Take a look back at their tumultuous relationship below.

 September 2010 — The First Impression